 Confirm schema

-The Confirm Schema step displays the returned schema as well as a sample of the data.
-Depending on the data format, additional parameters are available to adjust data parsing to a valid schema.
+The Confirm Schema step displays the returned schema, as well as a data sample.
+Depending on the data format, more parameters are available to adjust data parsing to a valid schema.

-For the Confirm Schema step, you can review and adjust the field names, field types, and data formats.
-Additionally, you can derive the data again to acquire new samples or derive schema after adjustments to the data format or the data format parameters.
+For this step, you can review and adjust the field names, field types, and data formats.
+You can also derive the data again to acquire new samples or derive schema after making adjustments to the data format or the data format parameters.
 This ensures that Velocity can identify the format of the data being ingested by the feed or data source.

 Automatic sampling and schema derivation